Meet the Brunel Medical School Team

 Professor Peter Abrahams

-Senior lecturer - Lead for Student Support and Lead for SSC
+Senior Lecturer and Academic Lead for Student Support

 Dr Yan-Ling Wong